In this article, we list common SUP terms and their meanings so you have a better understanding of the industry!

 The rocker of a board is the curvature that flows through the nose and the tail.

-The nose of a board is the front and the tail the back.
+The nose of a board is the front and the tail is the back.

 The rocker of a board is a very important aspect to keep in mind when purchasing.
-This is because it can effect the feel of your board in the water.
-A higher nose rocker allows you to paddle in rougher environments or in the ocean with a bit more ease.
+This is because it can affect the feel of your board in the water.
+A higher-nose rocker allows you to paddle in rougher environments or in the ocean with a bit more ease.
 This is because the nose of the board won’t be buried underneath the water.
-Conversely, a lower nose rocker works much better for flat water paddling as it moves more efficiently through the water instead of creating more drag in the nose.
+Conversely, a lower-nose rocker works much better for flat-water paddling as it moves more efficiently through the water instead of creating more drag in the nose.